david-beauchesne/FoodWeb-MultiStressors/fwms.md

 competition motifs were modeled using Lotka-Volterra equation systems (Table S1).
-Two additional motifs were included as controls to test the importance of species interactions in mediating the effecs of disturbances, *i.e.* a partially connected motifs with a disconnected species and a predator-prey interaction, and a fully disconnected motif with three fully independent species.
+Two additional motifs were included as controls to test the importance of species interactions in mediating the effects of disturbances, *i.e.* a partially connected motifs with a disconnected species and a predator-prey interaction, and a fully disconnected motif with three fully independent species.